Lodin/lazyx/README.md

 ### Store
 Store is a global Transformer holder.
 It main responsibilities are following:
-* Hold all the Transformers together in the hierarchical structure that improves accessibility and allows to pass them down through the React context, for example.
+* Hold all the Transformers together in the hierarchical structure that improves accessibility and allows to pass them down, e.g., through the React context.
 * Provide tools to work with the dynamic initial state, e.g. if it is loaded from the server.
 * Provide tools for adding middlewares.